-I was recently a postdoctoral researcher at Carnegie Mellon University in the Human-Computer Interaction Institute working with Prof. Jodi Forlizzi and Prof. John Zimmerman.
-I completed my Ph.D. in Electrical & Computer Engineering at the University of Texas at Austin advised by Prof. Andrea Thomaz.
-Prior to my Ph.D., I worked as an engineer at NASA-Johnson Space Center.
+My research has been featured at top-tier conferences and influential platforms, including TEDx.
+Through my work, I aspire to advance AI technologies that uphold human values, minimize unintended harm, and enhance quality of life.
+I recently completed my postdoctoral research at Carnegie Mellon University in the Human-Computer Interaction Institute working with Prof. Jodi Forlizzi and Prof. John Zimmerman.
+I hold a Ph.D. in Electrical and Computer Engineering from the University of Texas at Austin advised by Prof. Andrea Thomaz and previously worked as an engineer at NASA’s Johnson Space Center.

 Interested to know more or want to collaborate?